The short version

 What I care about

-I care about building things that work.
 I care about understanding how systems fail.
 I care about honesty in communication, which is something translation teaches you to value deeply.
 I care about leaving the world slightly better than I found it, even if “slightly” is the realistic ceiling for any individual.

 I am afraid for humanity.
 I try to live in a way that justifies the optimism anyway.